-If after any such agreement as is referred to in 61.
-(1)section 59 is made and before the full performance thereof, the practitioner shall die, become incapable to act (unless such incapacity is caused by the practitioner being struck off the roll, or suspended from practice), or cease to practise in Western Australia, or the client shall die or change solicitor, the agreement shall, subject to subsection (2), cease and be void, and the practitioner, or a person who is authorized to administer the estate of any such practitioner who is deceased or insolvent, or an assignee of that practitioner, shall be entitled to charge the client, or a person who is authorized to administer the estate of any such client who is deceased or insolvent, for all services, fees, charges, or disbursements then performed, paid, or incurred, and such costs may be taxed and shall be dealt with as if such agreement had never been made.
+(1) If after any such agreement as is referred to in section 59 is made and before the full performance thereof, the practitioner shall die, become incapable to act (unless such incapacity is caused by the practitioner being struck off the roll, or suspended from practice), or cease to practise in Western Australia, or the client shall die or change solicitor, the agreement shall, subject to subsection (2), cease and be void, and the practitioner, or a person who is authorised to administer the estate of any such practitioner who is deceased or insolvent, or an assignee of that practitioner, shall be entitled to charge the client, or a person who is authorised to administer the estate of any such client who is deceased or insolvent, for all services, fees, charges, or disbursements then performed, paid, or incurred, and such costs may be taxed and shall be dealt with as if such agreement had never been made.

-(2) Where any such agreement as is referred to in section 59 is entered into after the coming into operation of section 44 of the Legal Practitioners Amendment (Disciplinary and Miscellaneous Provisions) Act 1992^{1} if -

-(a) the agreement provides for payment after the completion, or partial completion, of any of the services to which the agreement relates; and then, in so far as the services to which the agreement relates have been performed and payment has become due in accordance with the agreement, the agreement may be enforced.
+- (2) Where any such agreement as is referred to in section 59 is entered into after the coming into operation of section 44 of the Legal Practitioners Amendment (Disciplinary and Miscellaneous Provisions) Act 19921 if - - (a) the agreement provides for payment after the completion, or partial completion, of any of the services to which the agreement relates; and - (b) any payment becomes due under that agreement prior to the time at which that agreement would have become void under subsection (1) had this subsection not been enacted, then, in so far as the services to which the agreement relates have been performed and payment has become due in accordance with the agreement, the agreement may be enforced.